The “Original” GT40 Intake

 A direct swap, it has all the standard EGR and ACT provisions, no drilling or tapping.
 Very hard to find and desirable lower intake manifold.
 This would have an F3 (meaning 1993) in the part number.

 This would have RF- F4ZE, it’s a desirable lower intake, more so than the Explorer (or FRPP) lower intake manifolds.

-Sold as a kit from the performance catalogue from 1998 to 2003, this is a modified Explorer lower intake to fit your fox.
-It would have the part number like: RF-F87E-9K461-BA Which is a direct bolt-on for the Fox Mustang.
+Sold as a kit from the performance catalog from 1998 to 2003, this is a modified Explorer lower intake to fit your fox.
+It would have the part number like RF-F87E-9K461-BA Which is a direct bolt-on for the Fox Mustang.
 There’s also a number RF-F2ZE-9K461-AA which is also a valid casting number.
 (Although I’m not sure if this is FRPP or not)

 Ford Lightning Lower

 Unless you have a 351 in your fox, this lower won’t fit.
-Part number is: RF-F3TE-9K461-EA.
-It’s also physically wider than the 302 lower intake, hard to miss.
+The part number is RF-F3TE-9K461-EA.
+It’s also physically wider than the 302 lower intakes, hard to miss.
 If you do miss it, you won’t be happy once ready to drop it on your 5.0.

 For the price of a used Tubular intake and correct cover plate is over $1000USD now, you can get a much better aftermarket option for the money but the nostalgia of the rare “museum piece” is what people are going for with the tubular, not performance.
 Although some would argue that it’s lighter and keeps the charge cooler for forced applications.
 I’m on the “looks pretty” camp.
 With that said, it’s not a terrible mod.

 Here’s an old article from Super Ford’s GT40 intake shootout

 Before LMR.com, summit, etc… we had these paper things called books lol Sweet pic of a 90’s “hot” 5.0!